-As part of our celebration of 50 years of the 1970 British Cohort Study (BCS70), join us for a live panel that looks at the huge impact of the study on policy in the UK.
+As part of our celebration of 50 years of the 1970 British Cohort Study (BCS70), we hosted a live panel that looked at the huge impact of the study on policy in the UK.
 From social mobility to adult numeracy and health outcomes, how has it influenced policy-makers now and how can it contribute in the future?

 9 November 2020